eProsima/Discovery-Server/README.md

  optional **someone** whose functionality is explained above.
 The text content of the tag is regarded as a description where the user can specify which event may require validation (participant creation or removal, etc...).

-The [tests](#testing) are probably the best examples of the above xml definitions put into practice.
+The [tests](#testing) are probably the best examples of the above XML definitions put into practice.

 ### **Getting Help**